Coast Guard Cutter Hamilton aids sailing vessel crew off the Florida coast

 |1

-This work, Coast Guard Cutter Hamilton aids sailing vessel crew off the Florida coast [Image 4 of 4], by ENS Ray Corniel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter Hamilton aids sailing vessel crew off the Florida coast, by ENS Ray Corniel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT